sjm884/Jupyter-book/my-book/intro.md

     data_geojson_remote
 }
 ```
-Then, creating a base map of Vancouver onto which we can overlay our code.
+Then, using the python package altair to creae a base map of Vancouver using the coordinates we loaded in.
 ```python
 {
     vancouver_map = alt.Chart(data_geojson_remote).mark_geoshape(